i5hi/helpers/vault.md

 ## Conclusion

 Great!

-Now that you have a vault server running in production mode, hardening and customising it to suit your needs is the next step.
+In the next part will cover alternative policies and a few hardening options.

+In the final part, we will configure a HA cluster.

+### Further steps

 Try out the ui hosted at:

 ```
 http://127.0.0.1:8200/ui
 ```
-### Further steps

-In the next part, we will look at alternative policies and a few hardening options.

-In the final part, we we run vault as a HA cluster.

 #### Tips